 Since role conflicts can become sources of strain, many teens may experience a cultural dilemma with exposure outside the home and family.
 Assisting them to work through these cultural differences will strengthen their own natural boundaries.

 Teach about resolving personal conflicts in ways that convey respect for different individuals.
 A creative way is encouraging them to talk it out.
-Helping students express themselves and their intention helps them develop empathy that leads to being respectful of others, not be quick to judge, criticism and belittling of classmates and friends.
+Helping students express themselves and their intention helps them develop empathy that leads to being respectful of others, not being quick to judge, criticize, and belittling classmates and friends.

 Understanding of self also encourages strong perceptions that free students from prejudice.
-This allows them to interact with others in a manner that appreciates uniqueness and differences.
-Your caring instructions will teach your students to see and recognize their personal issues, why they should being negative, and how to innovate various solutions.
+Your caring instructions will teach your students to see and recognize their personal issues, why they should be negative, and how to innovate various solutions.

 Encourage cooperation through shared social norms